rodaine/rodaine.github.io/_posts/2013-09-17-experimenting-with-canvas-and-requestanimationframe.md

 To counteract this lag, `Triangle#render` is passed how many partial update steps &ndash; `partialStep` &ndash; the animation is behind.
 This will be a real number between 0 (completely in-sync) and 1 (exclusive). `partialStep` is then used to extrapolate the true position of the `Vertex` by translating it partially.
 Notice, that no collision detection is done, so it is possible the point may render outside of the bounds, but this will only exist for a single frame (hopefully) and the next render will be more closely caught up with the updates).
 Overkill?
 Perhaps considering the simplicity of this example, but it guarantees the smoothest possible animation.

-Lastly, notice that the points coordinates are run through `parseInt` to get an integer value.
+Lastly, notice that the points' coordinates are run through `parseInt` to get an integer value.
 When rendering to a canvas, using non-integers will result in really hideous anti-aliasing.
 You could probably also use `Math.floor`, `Math.ceil` or `Math.round` to the same effect.

 Now that we have our points, we can actually draw them on the `context`, our canvas' instance of [`CanvasRenderingContext2D`][context].
 The `fillStyle` is set to the RGBA color for the triangle, a path is drawn between each point in the triangle and then filled with our specified color.
 Simple as that.
 We're almost there; hang in!